 On 10 meters, a full-length 1/4 wave, unloaded antenna is about 96 inches long, but again may be somewhat shorter due to the mast size.
 Depending on the antenna brand in question, covering 10 and 12 meters will likely require installing a shorter whip.
 When it doesn't, it means the overall losses are higher than they should be.

 Any 160 meter mobile antenna will have very poor efficiency, perhaps as low as .3%.
 A really good one perhaps 1%.
 Part of the issue is the requisite inductance of the coil.
-Even an antenna 13 feet in overall length will require an inductor in the neighborhood of 600uH.
-Using the very best construction techniques, maintaining a Q of even 100 is difficult.
+Even an antenna 13 feet in overall length will require an inductor in the neighborhood of 600 uH.
+Using the very best of construction techniques, maintaining a Q of even 100 is difficult.
 As a result, the coil losses are great enough, that impedance matching isn't necessary in most cases.
 When it is, the amount of reactance required will be vastly different than that required for an 80 through 10 meter antennas.
 Thus, claiming full coverage from 160 through 6 meters, even if it requires changing the whip length on the higher bands, is meant to sell antennas.
-And that's no myth!

 It should also be noted that a 160 through 10 meter antenna, will be slightly less efficient overall than an 80 through 10 meter model.
 If you just have to have 160 meter coverage, think about an add-on coil, like the Scorpion unit shown at right.